s-0-p-h-i-a/Arduino_Practice/RGB_LED_PR+BUTTONS/README.md

   2. Stay in a behaviour loop reacting to buttons and photoresistor input.
   3. Exit on Serial input activity.
 - Included modularised function `getLevel()` for reading and validating user brightness values.
+- Started with blocking Serial read using delay(), stuck with this format to experiment and find out how much delay is needed to adapt sketch runtime with Serial lag
 #### Main functions:
 | Function | Purpose |
 |-----------|----------|